azavea/raster-vision/docs/qgis.rst

 Installing
 ----------

-To install the QGIS Plugin, you must have a install of ``rastervision`` in the python environment that is running QGIS.
+To install the QGIS Plugin, you must have a install of ``rastervision`` in the Python environment that is running QGIS.
 Don't worry, you won't have to install all of the deep learning frameworks just to use the plugin - you can just ``pip install rastervision``.

 Installing from Plugin Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^